pjacobsma/OFXUtil/OFXUtil/readme/ReadMe.md

   3) Add the new aggregate to the createInstance method in the TagMapsAndAggregatesTest unit test and run the test to validate your tagmap changes and the aggregate.

+## Build
+Use the build.xml Ant script to build a working jar file of the project.